UnifiedPush/android-connector/README.md

 * Change the receiver handler from `MessagingReceiverHandler` to `MessagingReceiverHandlerFCM` and add the getEndpoint function.
 * Change the receiver class from `MessagingReceiver` to `MessagingReceiverFCM`.

-For instance, [here](https://github.com/UnifiedPush/UP-example/commit/6e5e20e69a21f28d48a4d6535ec60fb60ad03108) is the commit doing the migration from the main version to the fcm-added version on the example application.
+For instance, [here](https://github.com/UnifiedPush/android-example/commit/6e5e20e69a21f28d48a4d6535ec60fb60ad03108) is the commit doing the migration from the main version to the fcm-added version on the example application.

-You, as developper, will need a [rewrite proxy](https://github.com/UnifiedPush/UP-spec/blob/main/definitions.md#rewrite-proxy) for FCM to work (here the rewrite proxy is close to the usual needed gateway to FCM or [truster server](https://firebase.google.com/docs/cloud-messaging/server)).
+You, as developper, will need a [rewrite proxy](https://github.com/UnifiedPush/specifications/blob/main/definitions.md#rewrite-proxy) for FCM to work (here the rewrite proxy is close to the usual needed gateway to FCM or [trusted server](https://firebase.google.com/docs/cloud-messaging/server)).
 The one used by the example application is as follow, and should work with most applications:

 ```
 location /FCM {